Having a diagnosis of MSA does not mean all possible symptoms will be experienced. Symptoms can change over time and progression will be individual.

 What are the first signs of MSA?

 For men, the first symptom is often erectile dysfunction (the inability to achieve or sustain an erection).
-It is unknown why this should happen but the problem is often incorrectly attributed to ageing without exploring other possibilities.
+The problem is often incorrectly attributed to ageing or stress related issues without exploring other possibilities.

-There are three groups of symptoms which reflect the three main regions of the brain that may be involved:
+There are three groups of symptoms which reflect the three main areas of the brain that may be involved:

 - the basal ganglia causing problems with movement (parkinsonism)